31 Most Instagrammable

 Siwash Rock (aka Pineapple Rock) at Stanley Park Seawall

 Siwash Rock can be found along the Stanley Park Seawall.
 Standing somewhere between 15 and 18 metres tall, this iconic rock has been locally recognised for years.
 The name comes from the Indigenous Squamish people, based on a legend that a man was transformed into this rock.
 With an interesting story and an ideal location, this unique rock formation makes a great photo, especially as the sun sets over the water behind it.
+Regardless of the time of day, Siwash Rock is one of the best Instagram spots in Vancouver.

 Chinatown Millennium Gate

+The history and architecture of the Chinatown Millenium Gate lands this significant site on our most Instagrammable Places in Vancouver list.
 This eye-catching gate consists of 3 tile-roofed arches, ornately designed and painted in the traditional Chinese style.
 The gate marks the entrance to Chinatown in downtown Vancouver.
 ‘Remember the past and look forward to the future’ is inscribed in Chinese characters on the Eastern front of the gate.

 Vancouver Art Gallery

 The Vancouver Art Gallery is recognized as one of the most respected and innovative visual arts institutions in Canada.
 The gallery showcases contemporary visual art from local and international artists.
 The museum building is a renovated 1906 neo-classical courthouse building, combining history with modern art in the most appealing way.
+It is not a shock that the Vancouver Art Gallery is on the list of the best Instagram spots in Vancouver.

 The Vancouver Block Building